Afterlife: Hinduism

+This belief in rebirth was not original to the early Vedic religions and texts, but developed by later Hindu sages, to complexify ideas of one's lifespan in challenge to earlier notions.
+And in the philosophical view, this mythical judgement could be considered projections of the deceased's mind during the transmigration of their mental and causal bodies into a new physical form.

 The Upanishads are the first scriptures in Hinduism which explicitly mention the afterlife.
-The Bhagavad Gita, a famous Hindu scripture, says that just as a man discards his old clothes and wears new ones; similarly the Atman discards the old body and takes on a new one.
+The Bhagavad Gita, a famous Hindu scripture, says that just as a man discards his old clothes and wears new ones, similarly the Atman discards the old body and takes on a new one.
 In Hinduism, the belief is that the body is nothing but a shell, the consciousness inside is immutable and indestructible and takes on different lives in a cycle of birth and death.
 The end of this cycle is called mukti (मुक्ति) and staying finally with the ultimate reality forever is moksha (मोक्ष) or liberation.

 The (diverse) views of modern Hinduism in part differ significantly from the Historical Vedic religion.

 Jainism

 Jainism also believes in the afterlife.
 They believe that the soul takes on a body form based on previous karmas or actions performed by that soul through eternity.
 Jains believe the soul is eternal and that the freedom from the cycle of reincarnation is the means to attain eternal bliss.